viralfoundation/Technical-Whitepaper-LaTeX/README.md

 Minting (Creating) an NFT in Viral is **as easy as creating a social media post**.
 Viral provides multiple NFT utilities for users to mint, buy, sell with an easy user experience.

-Viral will take a **3% commission** selling NFTs which will be reverted to the user's reward pool <!---Link the Reward Section here-->
+Viral will take a **1.5% commission** selling NFTs which will be reverted to the reward pool <!---Link the Reward Section here-->

 **Tunes**